aergoio/aergolite/README.md

 Future versions may allow nodes to execute smart contracts created by the administrator that can include any SQL command.

-All of this enforces the requirement for an attacker of controlling the majority of the nodes on the network to be able to defeat it.
+All of this enforces the requirement for an attacker to control the majority of the nodes on the network to be able to attack it.

 ## Private key protection